-Take advantage of a free hour and bake up a delicious blueberry pie.
-It’s surprisingly easy and amazingly tasty to bake one from scratch.
+Got a hankering for a delicious blueberry pie?
+No problem.
+It’s surprisingly easy and amazingly tasty to bake one yourself with frozen blueberries.

 If you’ve got a hankering for pie, then it’s time to get baking.
 Seriously, unless you have an exquisite (and possibly expensive) bakery or pastry shop in your neighborhood, you can bake a better pie.

-Not only that, but home baked pies are better.
+Home baked pies are better.
 Generally speaking, when you bake a homemade blueberry pie, it will be cheaper, healthier, and better-tasting than the ones you can buy.
 You get to control the ingredients.
 You get to make the filling sweeter or tarter, depending on your preferences.
 You get to save some money.

 I love to freeze pies unbaked.
 That way I can experience the delicious aromas later without doing any of the work!

 Once you’ve assembled your pie, wrap it gently but securely with heavy duty aluminum foil and store it in the freezer immediately.
 Don’t brush it with egg wash, and don’t allow the frozen blueberries to thaw.

 If the top crust browns before the filling is ready, cover it with a sheet of aluminum foil to protect the top from getting overly brown.